Optimal and Diffusion Transports in Machine Learning: Transformers

 \subsection{Infinite number of tokens and mean-field limit}

 An attention layer with skip connection and rescaling by $1/T$ (where $T$ is the network depth, i.e., the total number of layers in the transformer) defines the following update rule for the tokens:

-where $\theta = (K, Q, V)$ are the key, query, and value matrices, each in $\RR^{d \times d}$.
+where $\theta = (K, Q, V)$ collects the key, query, and value matrices, each in $\RR^{d \times d}$.
 This is a simplified version of the full multi-head attention mechanism, which combines several such maps and typically uses rectangular $(Q,K,V)$ matrices to reduce the number of parameters.

-Transformers are designed to operate on a very large number $n$ of tokens during training, and at inference time they are often required to generate sequences with arbitrarily large $n$.
+Transformers are designed to operate on a variable, often large, number $n$ of tokens during training and inference.
 It is therefore natural to analyze their behavior in the mean-field regime $n \to \infty$.
 Following Sander et al.~\cite{sander2022sinkformers}, we introduce the empirical measure of tokens $\alpha = \frac{1}{n} \sum_{i=1}^n \delta_{x_i}$, and rewrite the transformer update in terms of $\alpha$ as

 For a discrete measure $\alpha = \tfrac{1}{n} \sum_i \delta_{x_i}$, this formulation reduces to the finite-token expression~\eqref{eq:attention-discr}.